 Yet he persists, despite it not being in his best interest.

 If he doesn’t like doing it AND it causes him pain, why does he do it?

 After getting away from the crowd and examining my own reasons and motivations for lifting, I was able to discover what my true goals in the gym were.
 Ladies and gentlemen, I’m a simple man with simple needs.
-I want to be healthy, pain free, look good naked, and be able to accomplish some cool stuff in the gym – that’s it.
-Bench pressing 350lbs?
-That’s cool to watch, but I don’t care to work towards that, because it isn’t necessary for my goals.
-Hell, for the next year of my training I’m abandoning the barbell completely in the pursuit of other tools and pursuits.
+I want to be healthy, not feel like dookie, and give my wife a nice booty to look at.

 This whole working out and training thing is ideally something that you’re going to be doing for the rest of your life, so you had better like what you’re doing to a certain degree.
 Doing something just because some guru says that it’s absolutely necessary, even if you hate it, won’t do you a lick of good in the long run.
 This doesn’t apply to just lifting, but life as well.